 Calum screened Love Happens Here, a spoken word about the importance of gay pride and why London has become a home for those who identify as LGBTQ+.
 It kicked off the screening, and was the first of many poetry pieces.

 Riyadh premiered I am…, a short film about growing up in the UK during a time when homosexuality was illegal.
-The film features Riyadh speaking with four men – Anthony, Patrick, Scott and Alan – about what life was like for them growing up before the 1967 partial decriminalization of consensual homosexual acts.
+The film features Riyadh speaking with four men – Anthony, Patrick, Scott, and Alan – about what life was like for them growing up before the partial decriminalisation of consensual homosexual acts in 1967.
 Alan had made a special trip to Toronto to watch the film and received a loud round of applause from the audience.

 “All of the stories were fucking amazing, but the four guys we landed on, Alan included, had the most powerful stories and that’s how we cast them.”

 To close out our weekend at Buffer Festival, we attended the Spotlight screening of PrankMe.
-Along with airing all eight episodes of the series, the Spotlight also featured a discussion from Hazel, series writer Paul Neafcy and lead actor Corey Fogelmanis, which was moderated by Sammy Paul.
+As well as airing all eight episodes of the series, the Spotlight featured a discussion from Hazel, series writer Paul Neafcy, and lead actor Corey Fogelmanis, which was moderated by Sammy Paul.

 PrankMe follows Jasper Perkins, a YouTube prankster who will do whatever it takes to increase his subscriber count.
 The series, which we would describe as intense and thrilling, won the award for Excellence in Storytelling at Sunday night’s Awards Gala.

 Speaking about his preparation for the series during the Spotlight, Corey said: